 1. You and I Don’t Look Anything Alike

 I didn’t choose your profile based on the fact that you looked like me.
-The donor coordinators told me to chose someone based off of my own similar characteristics, but there were several factors I took into account instead.
+The donor coordinators told me to chose someone based on my own similar characteristics, but there were several factors I took into account instead.

 First, you were wildly successful with other couples and this was my last shot at a pregnancy of my own.
 Second, you were beautiful; your physical appearance was appealing to me.
 I was secretly hoping my baby would get your gorgeous blue eyes.